-Q. I've been thinking about employing a company to launch a very extensive internet and social media marketing campaign for my business.
-By the time I pay for all of the pieces (for example, Search Engine Optimization, Search Engine Marketing, a community manager, etc.) it will be a very expensive proposition for my small company.
+Q. I’ve been thinking about employing a company to launch a very extensive internet and social media marketing campaign for my business.
+By the time I pay for all of the pieces (e.g., search engine 0ptimization, search engine marketing, a community manager, etc.) it will be a very expensive proposition for my small company.
 Do you have any advice?

 A. The internet, used properly, can be an important part of your marketing mix.
-Used improperly, it can be a black hole―into which you dump tens of thousands of dollars without results.
-To maximize the return on your internet-marketing dollars, follow these four tips.
+Used improperly, it can be a black hole into which you dump tens of thousands of dollars without results.
+To maximize the return on your internet-marketing dollar, follow these four tips.

 The Basics Still Matter – To get the basics right, we suggest answering three questions: